petervanderdoes/AVH-Extended-Categories/readme.txt

 == Arbitrary section ==
 * Version 2.0
 	* Updated for WordPress 2.8.
 Unlimited amount of Extended Categories widgets is now possible.
-	* In WordPress 2.8 you have the options to select depth when showing hierachy.
+	* In WordPress 2.8 you have the options to select depth when showing hierarchy.
 See FAQ for more information.
 	* With WordPress 2.8 there is a new widget, AVH Extended Categories Top.
 This will show the top categories based on amount of posts.
 * Version 1.5.1
 	* Bugfix: Compatibility issue with the plugin wp-security-scan